View the Executive Summary for this brief.

 The Role of Government

-A free enterprise system is based on the idea that “we, as individuals, know best how to pursue our own well-being.”
+In a free enterprise system, individuals “pursue what they believe to be best for them.”
 The government’s role, then, is to allow individuals to make the most of their economic freedom.
 This involves defining and enforcing the rules of society, such as protecting people’s right to own property, and settling disputes that result from conflicting interpretations of the rules.
 Much like in sports, the government plays the role of a rules committee to determine the rules; an official, to enforce the rules; and a commissioner, to settle disputes.
 Just as an umpire wouldn’t play shortstop, the government’s role is also limited to off the field.

 Households own most of the economic resources and determine how to best use them.
 For example, households own their labor and can choose which businesses they give their labor.
 In return for labor, they receive the wages and salaries that allow them to act as consumers and purchase the goods and services they want businesses to provide.